naveensrinivasan/howtogetrich/README.md

 The source of this is [https://nav.al/how-to-get-rich](https://nav.al/how-to-get-rich).

 ## book
-Used the originial content into a printing a physcial book with [bookbaby](https://www.bookbaby.com/)
+Used the originial content into a printing a physical book with [bookbaby](https://www.bookbaby.com/)
 ![](./cover.jpg)
 ![](./toc.jpg)